apurba-striker/Assignment-RequestExchange/README.md

 ## Media Files

-Media files are stored in the `backend/media/` directory and organized by date.
+Media files are stored in `backend/media/` directory